 What is NAT in Computer Network?

 The NAT full form is Network Address Translation.
-It is a very used thing in the computer network, mainly over the internet.
+It is a very common concept in computer networks.
+Mainly when we use the internet from a LAN.
 When you browse a website from your laptop using office or home LAN.
 You type the URL in the browser and hit the enter key.
 The laptop sends an HTTP request (with private IP) to the router to forward the same to the web server hosting the website for that URL.

 The router in turn sends the same request to the server with its own public IP (No private IP) in the source address.
 The response has the destination IP of the router (public IP), not your laptop LAN IP.